masesgroup/JNet/src/documentation/articles/performancetips.md

 ```

 > [!NOTE]
-> `JvmBatchDisposeAsyncScope` has slightly higher per-access cost than `JvmBatchDisposeFastScope`
+> `JCOBridgeDisposeAsyncScope` has slightly higher per-access cost than `JCOBridgeDisposeFastScope`
 > due to the `ExecutionContext` propagation required for async safety.
 For synchronous hot paths
-> where throughput matters, prefer `JvmBatchDisposeFastScope`.
+> where throughput matters, prefer `JCOBridgeDisposeFastScope`.

 ### Nesting scopes